tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 While this last change is not mandatory, it is the recommended way and `index.js` was never a good name.

-When I run the vite command it crawls the index, sources the script at `main.js`, imports all modules, css, etc, packages it for browsers' consumption and serve it over a watchful web server.
-It's very fast and it's error codes usually make sense.
+When I run the vite command it It reads `./index.html`, loads the source module pointed to by the script tag, imports all modules, css, etc, packages it for browsers' consumption and serves it over a watchful web server.
+It's very fast and its error codes usually make sense.

 vite's configuration is simple.
 To get started all you need is a vite.conf.js